 In the landmark article by Nuzzo (Nature 2014), this was beautifully represented in the following infographic.

-Of note, under this methodology, they are referred to as Bayes Factor Bounds which means they are “maximum” possible Bayes Factors for a given p value, so should be considered the very “best case scenario” for Post-TP.
-In addition, if there is any bias in the study, this affects the validity of the p value calculation so any Post-TP calculated using these flawed p values are likely to be substantial over-estimates.
-So use this process as an optimistic guide only and heavily discount your figures for visible and presumed invisible bias, or reject the p values entirely as inapplicable if the bias is substantial.
+If there is any bias in the study (almost always the case), this affects the validity of the p value calculation so any Post-TP calculated using these flawed p values are likely to be substantial over-estimates.
+So use this process as an optimistic guide to estimate bias inflated probabilities only and heavily discount (adjust downwards) these estimates for visible and presumed invisible bias, or reject the p values entirely as inapplicable if the bias is substantial.

 Finally, never rely on the p values from a single study.
 An iron clad rule of EBM (and scientific enquiry more generally) is the need for repeated independent reproducibility of the data before you believe it, even if the Post-TP calculated from a single study’s p-value is appealing.